notmatthancock/notmatthancock.github.io/_posts/2015-08-18-what-is-the-roc-curve.markdown

 <div style="text-align:center"><img src="{{ site.baseurl }}/images/roc-1.png"></div>

 Plotting the ROC curve allows us to visualize how the true positive rate changes as a function of the false positive rate for various threshold values.
 It allows us to find a threshold which makes a compromise between the two.
-What happens if you desired to increase $P(T \gt \| Y=1)$ or decrease $P(T \gt t \| Y=0)$?

 <div style="text-align:center"><img src="{{ site.baseurl }}/images/roc-2.png"></div>